 Who Is Eligible for a Medicare Advantage Plan?

-Generally, if you are eligible for Medicare, you are eligible for a Medicare Advantage Plan.
+Generally, if you are eligible for Medicare, you are eligible for a MA Plan.
 You must be enrolled in both Medicare Parts A and B and can only choose from plans that are available in your area.
-You cannot have a Medigap policy and a Medicare Advantage Plan at the same time.
+You cannot have a Medigap policy and a MA Plan at the same time.

 You cannot be enrolled in hospice.
 If you need hospice care, you will return to Original Medicare under the Hospice Benefit.